codenowinc/level_one_curriculum/product_development/all_the_possible_features.md

 You have all created a list of features you think your to-do tracking app should have.
 The features will probably range widely.
 Some will seem unnecessary, and others won't be feasible for a web application or for the skills you'll learn over the four-day session.

-To get an understanding of how other apps break down their major feature set, let’s look at what Instagram’s main features looks like.
+To get an understanding of how other apps break down their major feature set, let’s look at Instagram’s main features.

 Here is a feature list of Instagram as it exists today.